AndyObtiva/puts_debuggerer/README.md

 ### Usage

-Simply invoke global `pd` method anywhere in your code passing an object or an expression argument.
+First, add `pd` method anywhere in your code to display details about an object or expression.

-It will then provide helpful debugging information by printing the source file, line number, and source code in addition to output (works even in IRB).

-Example Code:
+Example:

 ```ruby
 # /Users/User/finance_calculator_app/pd_test.rb           # line 1